Privacy Policy

 6.9 Contract Documents.
 Signed label contracts, signature images, and associated PDFs are retained for the duration of our legal obligations and business relationship.
 These records are not deleted upon simple account deletion requests where legal retention obligations apply.

 6.10 Library and Saved Content Records.
-Records of your saved Releases and Playlists are deleted when you remove items from your Library or when your account is deleted.
+Records of your saved Releases and Playlists, and your library ordering preference, are deleted when you remove items from your Library or when your account is deleted.

 6.11 Push Notification Subscriptions.
 Push subscription endpoints and keys are retained until you unsubscribe, until a permanent delivery error is received (HTTP 404 or 410), or until your account is deleted, whichever occurs first.